dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 You need an active account to configure secondary DNS with **DNSMadeEasy**.
 Every DNSMadeEasy plan allows for secondary DNS setup.

 From DNSimple, select **DNSMadeEasy** as the provider and click *Enable* at the bottom of the form.
-The name servers and IP addresses that DNSMadeEasy is expecting are already filled up for you.
+The name servers and IP addresses that DNSMadeEasy is expecting are already filled in for you.

 ![DNSimple configuration with DNSMadeEasy](/assets/images/secondary-dns/dns-made-easy-enabling.png)